The-Nefarious-Developer/zjoule-website/README.md

 Please follow the [contribution guidelines](CONTRIBUTING.md) for more details.

-> [!IMPORTANT]
-> Use this repository for issues and information related to the **website**.
+Use this repository for issues and information related to the **website**.
 If you want to provide feedback related to a plugin functionality, please refer to this [project repo](https://github.com/The-Nefarious-Developer/zjoule).

 ## References